milanwiedemann/shinychange/INCLUDEME.md

-# Shiny latent change score modeling in R
+# Shiny Tutorial on Latent Change Score Modeling in R

 This application illustrates some functions of the [lcsm](https://github.com/milanwiedemann/lcsm) R package.
 The main aim is to show how different univariate and bivariate latent change score models (lcsm) can be implemented in R using [lavaan](http://lavaan.ugent.be/) syntax (Rosseel,